beliu/Robotics_Pick_and_Place/README.md

 ### Inverse Kinematics
 Once you obtain the xyz coordinates of the wrist-center with respect to the base frame, then you can use geometry to calculate closed-form equations for the joint angles 1, 2, and 3.

-In order to calculate the joint 2 angle, I refered to the diagrame below:
+In order to calculate the joint 2 angle, I refered to the diagram below:

 ![Geometry to Calculate Joint 2](/images/Inverse_Kinematics.png)

 Note that the length *A*, that is, the length that connects J3 to the WC, can be calculated using the parameters from the URDF file.
 Specifically, I use a_3 and d_4 to calculate *A*.

 ![Calculating Distance from J3 to WC](/images/Calculate_A.png)

+The length *C*, from J2 to J3, comes directly from the URDF file.
+The length *B* is calculated from the coordinates of the wrist center, w.r.t. the base reference frame.
+We can use the Pythagorean Theorem to calculate *B*, provided we know the lengths of the legs.
+Those lengths are called out in the diagram.
+Also, once we have the lengths of the legs of the right triangle whose hypotenuse is *B*, we can also calculate the angle *beta* shown in the diagram.

+After we have the lengths of the triangle *ABC*, we can use the Law of Cosines to calculate the angle *a*.
+Therefore, from the diagram, we see that *theta2 = 90 deg - a - beta*.